-Drama Starting To Build Between Bradley Beal And Wizards Again
+Drama Starting To Build Between Bradley Beal And Washington Wizards Again

 Days before the 2019-20 NBA season officially started, the Washington Wizards gave All-Star shooting guard Bradley Beal a contract extension with the hope that it could put an end to the rumors surrounding his future in the league.
-The Wizards’ move was indeed effective in stopping the various trade speculations involving Beal but it didn’t last long.
-As they continue to establish a disappointing performance on both ends of the floor, Beal’s name is starting to surface again in the rumor mill a few weeks before the 2020 February NBA trade deadline.
+The Wizards’ move was indeed effective in stopping the various trade speculations involving Beal, but it didn’t last long.
+As the team continues with a disappointing performance on both ends of the floor, Beal’s name is starting to surface again in the rumor mill a few weeks before the 2020 February NBA trade deadline.

 According to David Aldridge of The Athletic, Beal is once again growing frustrated with the Wizards.
 Beal’s displeasure with the team will reportedly continue until he sees improvement with their game and a winning culture in Washington.